frevo-on-rails/abrilproruby.com/docs/selected_proposals_en.md

 Sharding Shopify

 ### Talk Description
-Database was always one of our first bottle necks when trying to scale Shopify in multiple servers.
+Database was always one of our first bottlenecks when trying to scale Shopify in multiple servers.
 Nowadays, NoSQL databases are getting pretty popular, specially because they scale out of the box.
 At Shopify, we decide to not use a NoSQL database as our canonical source of data and, in order to scale that properly, we had to create custom solutions to shard its data.
 I will be talking about how we did it using Ruby and Rails, and when you should shard a big database.

 ## T.J.
 Schuck